 S/he shall assume a modified teaching load commensurate with his/her certification.
+It is recommended that s/he teach no more than 2-3 classes per day.
 The workday shall be scheduled during regular school hours except when team responsibilities necessitate leaving the campus.
 S/he is responsible for coverage of all home athletic events.
 S/he shall not be required to evaluate or care for injuries to the general student enrollment.